daoduylam2008/BlueClawAI/README.md

 # BlueClaw

-**Local Host Artificial Intelligence** — A locally hosted AI assistant that runs entirely on your own machine, with a Python backend powered by Hugging Face models and a web-based client interface.
+**Local Host Artificial Intelligence** — A locally hosted AI assistant that runs entirely on your own machine, with a Python backend powered by Ollama models and a web-based client interface.

 ## Overview

 BlueClaw lets you run and interact with AI language models locally, without sending data to external APIs.
-It uses a Python FastAPI server to handle requests and a Jinja-templated web client as the frontend.
+It uses a Python FastAPI server to handle requests

 ## Features